Three Ingredient {SUPER Easy!} Strawberry Freezer Jam Recipe

 After rinsing and cutting off the stems, I used a potato masher to smash up the berries to two cups (smashed):

 I didn’t even chop up the strawberries first.
-I had to start with about 2.5 cups (maybe a little more) of berries to get the two cups smashed.
+It took about 2.5 cups (maybe a little more) of berries to get the two cups smashed.

 Then, add to the mashed berries FOUR cups of sugar:

 Yes, that is only two.
 Add FOUR.
 I had to force myself to pour it all in.
-But I hear it’s totally worth it in the end so just close your eyes and POUR. :)
+But it is totally worth it in the end so just close your eyes and POUR. :)

 Mix it all together, and keep mixing for about ten minutes: